Updated: Jun 11

-My entire philosophy of writing articles comes from a simple line by one Todd Chavez.
+When I started writing on this site, my goal was to align with a simple line delivered so casually by Todd Chavez.
 "Isn't the point of art less what people put into it and more what people get out of it?"
-This is the line that allowed me to highlight the most basic desire of freedom in The Truman Show.
-It is what allowed me to highlight the brilliance of Zuko's arc in a way probably never intended by the creators.
-Well, this masterpiece of a show deserves the same treatment, and I want to talk about something I noticed immediately after finishing the show: Bojack has three endings.
+This is the idea that allowed me to highlight the most basic desire of freedom in The Truman Show.
+It is what lets me discuss the brilliance of Zuko's arc in a way probably never intended by the creators.
+Well, this masterpiece of a show deserves the same treatment, and I want to talk about something I noticed immediately after finishing the show: Bojack gets three endings.

 But what about Gina?
 She still has panic attacks since Bojack tried to kill her.
 Penny is still traumatised, and most importantly, Sarah Lynn cannot be brought back.
 Bojack can never get closure with these people.
-They had their own lives, and Bojack put a huge stain mark on their lives and careers, and ended it in case of Sarah Lynn.
+They had their own complex lives and thriving careers until Bojack arrived in their lives like a tornado and left without much impact on his status within the world.
+In the case of Sarah Lynn, there was no miraculous outcome left to restore the damages.
 After all he has done, should Bojack really be given complete forgiveness?

 Something quite interesting happened here.
 Bojack became an icon of recovery.
 Many people came out to support him as they believed that he has genuinely changed, all except for Diane.
 She did not like how everyone was willing to forgive Bojack so easily.
 He did not deserve this level of appreciation after ruining so many lives.
 Bojack tailored his stories to make the story seem like nothing more than a story about Bojack becoming a good person.
 But Bojack wanted more.
 He wanted another interview, and this is what led to one of the most painful revelations in the show.